Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics: Experiments and Results

 \subsubsection{Physical Soundness}

-Here, we seek to elucidate whether and to which degree the models replicate physical processes.
+Here, we seek to elucidate whether and to which degree the models replicate physical processes manifested in our Earth system.
 To this end, we compare how each model generates zonal surface wind patterns, known as Trade Winds (or Easterlies) and Westerlies.
 Easterlies (west-to-east propagating winds) are pronounced in the tropics, from 0 to 30 degrees north and south of the equator, whereas Westerlies (east-to-west propagating winds) appear in the extratropics of both hemispheres at around 30 to $\SI{60}{^\circ}$.
-Westerlies are more emphasized in the southern hemisphere, where the winds are not slowed down as much by land masses.
-For visualizations and details about global wind patterns and circulations, see encyclopedias for atmospheric sciences.\footnote{\url{http://ww2010.atmos.uiuc.edu/(Gh)/wwhlpr/global_winds.rxml}.}\footnote{\url{https://www.eoas.ubc.ca/courses/atsc113/sailing/met_concepts/09-met-winds/9a-global-wind-circulations/}.} \autoref{fig:wb_zonal_winds} illustrates these winds when observed in the individual forecasts of \texttt{ConvLSTM} (second row) and \texttt{SFNO} (third row) and compared to the verification (first row).
+Westerlies are more emphasized in the southern hemisphere, where the winds are not slowed down as much by land masses.\footnote{To assess whether a model accounts for Earth system physics, it must simulate Easterlies and Westerlies, since zonal surface winds are a product of large-scale balances of Coriolis, friction, and pressure gradient forces.} \autoref{fig:wb_zonal_winds} illustrates these winds when observed in the individual forecasts of \texttt{ConvLSTM} (second row) and \texttt{SFNO} (third row) and compared to the verification (first row).
 When averaging over the entire lead time out to 365 days and over 104 forecasts (initialized bi-weekly from January through December 2017), the wind patterns are shown clearly and we investigate how accurately each model reproduces these patterns. \texttt{SFNO} most accurately generates Easterlies and Trade Winds, likely due to its physically motivated inductive bias in the form of spherical harmonics.
-This allows SFNO to adhere to physical principles, whereas \texttt{ConvLSTM} misses such an inductive bias, resulting in physically implausible predictions on longer lead times.
+This allows SFNO to adhere to physical principles. \texttt{ConvLSTM} misses such an inductive bias, resulting in physically implausible predictions on longer lead times.